Updated June 2020

-This will be an ever-evolving list and as I get through this collection of books (that I got for Christmas), and discover more and more people through social media and podcasts, I’ll be posting reviews too, so keep popping in now and again.
+This will be an ever-evolving list (newest updates listed first) and as I get through this collection of books (that I got for Christmas), and discover more and more people through social media and podcasts, I’ll be posting reviews too, so keep popping in now and again.

 And if you’ve found other great reads or listens out there, please do share either on @curiouscreativeclub Instagram page or email me via the contact form below – sharing is caring after all and the beauty of this page is for us all to learn together and discover the magic makers out there that can help or inspire us further.